This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 |

-- Real turkey feathers cleaned with heat and UV disinfection, so it’s safe to wear
+- Real turkey feathers that are heat and UV disinfected, so it’s safe for kids and adults alike

-- Feathers can shed a lot, especially right out of the packaging
+- Feathers can start falling off right out of the packaging

 9. Black Feather Boa Party Decoration